-Akagera National Park with swamps and lakes characterise the Akagera River which lies at low altitude on the border with Tanzania
+Akagera National Park, marshes, swamps, open savannah and lakes characterize Rwanda's Akagera River which lies at low altitude on the border with Tanzania.

 One of Africa's safest and friendliest of capitals Kigali has a pleasant, tropical location - launch point for gorilla safaris

 Within the Albertine Rift Lake Kivu is one of the great lakes of Africa in the Albertine Rift